 The Ivy Chelsea Garden, 195 -197 King’s Rd, Chelsea, London SW3 5EQ

 17. Jones Family Kitchen

 Tucked away in the courtyard of Eccleston Yards between Belgravia and Victoria you’ll find Jones Family Kitchen.
 A sister restaurant of the popular Jones Family Project in Shoreditch, it has a lovely terrace.
 Eccleston Yards is an attractive destination in its own right, with several colourful wall murals and lots of plants dotted around.

 Try the regularly changing cocktail list and enjoy the dry-aged steaks are from The Ginger Pig.
-It’s definitely one of the best London restaurants in terms of service and value for money.
+It’s definitely one of the best London restaurants in terms of service, good food and value for money.

 Jones Family Kitchen, 7-8 Eccleston Yards, Belgravia, London SW1W 9AZ

 A great place for afternoon tea in Marylebone, the Landmark London has a show stopping glass atrium.
 Its Winter Garden restaurant is eight floors high and has some impressive palm trees.